 Do your research and create a wish list you’d like to add to your portfolio and have the latest information regarding companies and the market at large.
 Visit reliable financial websites for insight and market commentary.

+If you’re feeling a bit hesitant to use your real money to day trade, you may want to try a paper trade first.
 A paper trade is simply simulated trading that lets you practice buying and selling securities without risking real cash.
 While learning, beginner day traders can make paper trades and handwrite them to keep track of their hypothetical portfolio and trading positions.
 You can also use online trading simulators to keep track, too.
 Beginner day traders are often advised to paper trade until they master the basic strategies, while experienced traders can use this practice to work on new approaches and ideas.

 Theoretically, paper trading can build actionable insight and improve skill sets at every step in a day trader’s journey, from rookie to pro.
 But does it always work as planned, or are the better alternatives?
 For starters, paper trading carries no risk, doesn’t evoke any stress, and consistent practice builds confidence and experience.

-On the flip side, paper trading may not address the larger market’s impact on individual securities.
+In contrast, paper trading may not address the larger market’s impact on individual securities.
 Additionally, paper traders often select ideal market entry and exit positions, thus missing the obstacles generated by the real market.

 Despite its limitations, paper trading can benefit novices who spend a significant amount of time testing new ideas and strategies before risking their real money, thus gaining as much experience as possible.